 As you can see, your old Windows operation system is booting up inside VirtualBox.
 Enter the password if you had any.
 Now, you can use your system and all the programs that you need.

 If you don’t need to work with Windows at the moment, you can turn it off as if you would on a real PC and keep working on your main OS (Linux).
 That’s pretty much all.
-If you have any questions, feel free to post them in the comments section below.
+If you have any questions on how to migrate from Windows to Linux, feel free to post them in the comments section below.